Intimate Organics Hydra Water Based Lubricant

 But wait, there’s more!

 Is there a catch?
 I’m glad you asked.
 Unfortunately, there is.
-While I enjoyed the feeling of Hydra right out of the bottle and at the end, there was some less than desirable effects in the middle of play.
-Hydra tends to be sticky as istdries (but, obviously, that fades when it’s dry) which requires reapplication of lube or the addition of water more than other lubes.
-This wasn’t a problem for vaginal sex as I usually only need a little lube to get going, if my husband hasn’t gone down on me.
+While I enjoyed the feeling of Hydra right out of the bottle at the end, there were some less-than-desirable effects in the middle of the play.
+Hydra tends to be sticky as it dries (but, obviously, that fades when it’s dry), which requires reapplication of lube or the addition of water more than other lubes.
+This wasn’t a problem for vaginal sex, as I usually only need a little lube to get going if my husband hasn’t gone down on me.
 Past the initial penetration, I pretty quickly produce my own lube.

 However, I noticed the stickiness much more when it came to clit stimulation.
 The hard and fast movements were really impeded by the stickiness of Hydra.
-I’m certain that adding a bit more lube would’ve freshened it right up but, to be honest, I don’t like to do that.
-I’m a one-application of lube type of girl, I guess.
+I’m certain that adding a bit more lube would’ve freshened it right up, but, to be honest, I don’t like to do that.
+I’m a one-application-of-lube type of girl, I guess.
 Of course, I did apply the lube a few minutes before heading clit-side so it had time to dry.
-When I applied lube to a toy and used it right away, there was less sticky.
+When I applied lube to a toy and used it right away, it was less sticky.
 All I can offer is a warning: If you want to avoid the stickiness of Hydra while it dries, be prepared to reapply fairly frequently or do have sex in an airless environment.

 ID Moments